 We did turning right across oncoming traffic.
 I realised that once again my clothes were sticking to me.
 I was particularly scared of cyclists and waited for them to whizz past, checking that there weren’t any more anywhere.
 I stopped in the road to turn and he put the indicator on and took the wheel off me, steering us in.

 My heart sank.
 There was still a long way to go but it was only the second lesson.
 There was another risky moment when we came out of a side road and I swerved a bit, not knowing to move the wheel back earlier.
 Then I over-corrected and almost went into a car waiting in the side road on the left.

 I realised there was a lot to think about.
 People make it look easy but it’s not until you’re doing it yourself that you see there is quite a bit of preparation to do to pass a test.

 Apart from that all went well and I got unintended hazard perception training when someone almost stepped into the road without looking.
 Luckily I’d anticipated that and had already slowed down.
 It could’ve been much worse – a learner driver was actually caught up in a shooting in August.
-Driving is a lot about anticipating and as a cyclist I was good at assuming that all people, pedestrians as well as drivers, were thick.
+Driving is a lot about anticipating and as a cyclist I had learnt that a surprisingly large number of people, both pedestrians and drivers, could be morons.